 Together, these spectral and dynamical probes provide a coherent set of chaos diagnostics that span a complementary range of temporal and energy scales.
 In models like YSYK---where SYK$_2$-like single-particle and SYK$_4$-like many-body features coexist---this composite view resolves competing effects and delineates the underlying dynamical regimes.

-A quantitative comparison of the chaos markers in the YSYK and complex SYK$_q$ models---in particular for the SFF and OTOC---requires rescaling the coupling constants to suitably match the characteristic energy scales of both models.
+One aim of our work is to permit for a quantitative comparison of the chaos markers in the YSYK and complex SYK$_q$ models.
+This requires---in particular for the SFF and OTOC---rescaling the coupling constants to suitably match the characteristic energy scales of both models.
 To this end, as an operational procedure we impose that the time evolution of two models coincide at early times.
 As we will see, this rescaling makes the dynamics of the models match quantitatively even at much later times.

 For the SFF, a short-time expansion of Eq.~\eqref{Eq:SFF} yields

 Imposing that the early-time evolution of two different Hamiltonians, $H$ and $H^\prime$, possibly acting on distinct Hilbert spaces, be identical requires rescaling the time coordinate as